alynch16/CSC485-Sp26/Class Materials/Commit_or_Revert_Stories/mystery_story.md

 Objects, notes, and minor inconsistencies began to appear.
 Some were real, some misleading.
 The notes were all signed by the same hard to read signature.

 ## The Suspects
 A few individuals seem connected to the events, though their roles are unclear.
+Carter was seen leaving Accino on a random Tuesday night, which was suspicious because we didn't have class.

 ## The Twist
 Just when things seemed straightforward, new evidence complicated the case.
+A bloody hand print was found by the window at the front of the room.

 ## Investigation
 Decisions must be made about which clues to follow and which to ignore.
+Was Carter meeting someone?
+Did a note lead her to the classroom?
+Was this all her plan?

 ## The Outcome
 The mystery is far from resolved.
 What will happen next?...